Edge Computing for Industry: A Complete Guide to Modern Industrial Technology

 Edge computing refers to a distributed computing model where data is processed close to the source of generation rather than relying entirely on centralized cloud systems.
 In industrial environments, this means analyzing data directly on machines, sensors, or local servers located within factories or production facilities.

-• Edge devices (sensors, gateways, controllers)
+• Edge devices such as sensors, gateways, and controllers

 • Local processing units or edge servers